pcardune/handlebars-loader/README.md

  - *rootRelative*: When automatically resolving partials and helpers, use an implied root path if none is present.
 Default = `./`.
 Setting this to be empty effectively turns off automatically resolving relative handlebars resources for items like `{{helper}}`. `{{./helper}}` will still resolve as expected.
  - *knownHelpers*: Array of helpers that are registered at runtime and should not explicitly be required by webpack.
 This helps with interoperability for libraries like Thorax [helpers](http://thoraxjs.org/api.html#template-helpers).
  - *disablePartialResolving*: Set it to `true` if you don't want the loader to resolve partials automatically. (you will need to do it yourself).
 Defaults to `false`: the loader will resolve partials
+ - *handlebarsCompiler*: Specify the path to the handlebars compiler library.
+Defaults will automatically retrieve the compiler from the handlebars module declared in the project's package.json
  - *debug*: Shows trace information to help debug issues (e.g. resolution of helpers).

 See [`webpack`](https://github.com/webpack/webpack) documentation for more information regarding loaders.